-The Design Service Temperature (DST) is the minimum anticipated temperature at which the crane will operate, as specified by the Owner, crane manufacturer or builder.
+The Design Service Temperature (DST) is the minimum anticipated temperature at which the lifting appliance will operate, as specified by the Owner, lifting appliance manufacturer or builder.

 Drum

 A cylindrical member around which a rope is wound for lifting and lowering the load or boom.